-The aim of the Friary Community, drawing on the inspiration of St Francis of Assisi, is to grow in the knowledge and love of God, to learn to serve and nurture God's creation, and to seek peace, both among people and with every part of the created order.
+The Hilfield community shares life together in North Dorset.
+The aim of the Friary community is to grow in the knowledge and love of God, to learn to serve and nurture God's creation, and to seek peace, both among people and with every part of the created order.

 Moth Trapping.
 Photo by Sam Woodhouse

 Bottom Field and the Pump House.
-Photo by Becky Vickers
+Photo by Jimmy Holden

 The Friary is a haven for local wildlife in a heavily agricultural area, and is participating in the Target Ten Programme with a focus on house martins and honeybees, both of which benefit from the longstanding management of wildflower hay meadows.
 New nest boxes await the martins when they return in the spring.
 Hilfield Friary are looking for Volunteer Community Members with an interest in conservation and sustainable living, and also have opportunities for day volunteers who would like to get involved.